eranws/red-docker/README.md

 # Run

-After installingd docker, Type this in your shell: (three images are provided)
+After installingd docker, Type any of these in your shell:

 1. red on ubuntu
 ```bash